euc-dev/ws1-sdk-integration-samples/docs/index.md

 ---
 layout: page
-title: WS1 SDK Integration Samples
+title: Workspace ONE Software Development Kit Integration Samples
-permalink: /dev-centre/ws1-sdk-integration-samples/
+#permalink: /dev-centre/ws1-sdk-integration-samples/
 hide:
   #- navigation
   - toc
 ---

-# Workspace ONE Software Development Kit Integration Samples
 This repository contains sample code for integration of mobile applications with the VMware Workspace ONE® platform.

 Different sets of sample code will be published to this repository.
 At time of writing, the following set is available.